-A few months ago, a team of researchers from the RS2E network presented their first prototype sodium-ion battery.
+A few months ago, a team of researchers from the RS2E network presented their first prototype of a sodium-ion battery.
 To understand the progress that this technology represents, you need to know the context of rechargeable batteries used for mobile applications.

 The battery market is now booming and is dominated by lithium-ion batteries.
 Lithium, in low abundance on Earth (33eme most abundant element, 20mg/kg in the Earth’s crust), is one of the essential elements of these storage systems.
 The largest mined deposits are limited to a few countries in South America (Chile, Bolivia, Argentina) or Asia (China).
 It is this low number of producers that fears supply irregularities and therefore places lithium as a medium criticality resource.
 As the available reserves are estimated to be several tens of millions of tonnes, compared with an extraction between 33 000 and 38 000 tonnes annually (36 000t in 2014), the shortage is not envisaged in the long term (several centuries of supply).